Compare solar energy vs. wind energy for powering your home.

 One of the biggest differences between solar energy and wind energy is that wind production units need to have parts that move, whereas solar panels are always stationary.

-What are the pros and cons of solar energy?
+What are the pros of solar energy?

 - sunlight occurs wherever you are year-round (unless you live in an extreme environment)